MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/reference/includes/entity-description.md

-Specifies the child element for a [fetch element](../fetch.md).
+Specifies the child element for a [fetch element](../fetch.md), the 'parent entity' for the query.
 Only one entity is allowed.